Knee pain on stairs is a really common problem.

 As well as going one step at a time, thinking about which leg moves first can also really help, and it’s different depending on whether you are going up or down stairs.

-Following this order on the stairs requires less knee flexion and places less force through the affected knee.
+Following this order on the stairs requires less knee flexion and places less force through the affected knee so reduces knee pain on stairs.
 You'll be surprised how much difference it makes!

 It might seem obvious but holding on to a bannister/rail can also really help reduce knee pain on stairs as you can take some of the weight through your upper body which helps reduce the weight going through the knee.